andyhasit/wallace/README.md

 You'll also need a bundler like [Webpack](https://webpack.js.org/), [Parcel](https://parceljs.org/) or [Vite](https://vite.dev/).

-## Syntax
+## Quick tour

+You work in jsx/tsx files.

 Wallace was designed to bring you freedom.
 However, at first glance it looks like a cheap React clone with a lot less freedom :-|

-You can define components as functions which return JSX, just like React:
+You define components as functions which return JSX (so in a jsx/tsx file) just like React:

 ```tsx
 import { mount } from "wallace";